kunjeshmahajan/Snake-Game/README.md

 # Snake-Game-Discription
 It is our first experience towards game development.
 In this project we have used the basic library of python to create this game that is pygame..
-In this project we use most common library of python that is pygame and I have completed many small project with tkinter  library like
+In this project we have used common library of python that is pygame and I have completed many small project with tkinter  library like
 Alarm Clock
 Email Slicer
 Random password generator